Analysis | What Joe Manchin doesn’t like about Build Back Better

 Manchin doesn’t come out and say this, but implicit in his criticism of the legislation is his belief that Build Back Better doesn’t answer voters’ immediate concerns.

 It’s a fair point, according to public polling.
-As The Post’s Olivier Knox has pointed out, Biden’s policies — investing in infrastructure, providing free kindergarten, expanding Medicare — are popular, but most Americans don’t say it will address inflation.
+As The Post’s Olivier Knox has pointed out, Biden’s policies — investing in infrastructure, providing free preschool, expanding Medicare — are popular, but most Americans don’t say it will address inflation.

 Most Americans rate the economy as negative, despite rising wages and low unemployment.

-And independents are turning away from Biden ahead of critical midterm elections for their party.
+And independents are turning away from Biden ahead of critical midterm elections.

-As a Senate Democrat representing one of the most pro-Trump states in the nation, Manchin likes to say he is in tune with this political dynamic than the rest of the Democratic Party.
-Yet some vulnerable U.S. House Democrats, such as Rep. Abigail Spanberger (Va.), have explicitly endorsed this legislation, suggesting they think it will help them win reelection next year.
+As a Senate Democrat representing one of the most pro-Trump states in the nation, Manchin likes to say he is more in tune with this political dynamic than the rest of the Democratic Party.
+Yet some vulnerable House Democrats, such as Rep. Abigail Spanberger of Virginia, have explicitly endorsed this legislation, suggesting they think it will help them win reelection next year.